gyulanemeth/bluefox.email/docs/personalization.md

 ...
 ```

-Within your email, you can use the **&#123;&#123;favoriteAnimal&#125;&#125;** merge tag:
+Within your email, you can then use the **&#123;&#123;favoriteAnimal&#125;&#125;** merge tag:
 ![Simple merge tag example in the editor.](./personalization-01.png)

-And as you could have guessed, the sent out email will look like this:
+As you might expect, the email sent will look like this:
 ![Simple merge tag example in the inbox.](./personalization-02.png)

-You can also personalize your emails with data stored in bluefox.email.
-You can read about it in the two upcoming sections: "Built-in merge-tags" and "Contact properties".
+You can also personalize emails using data stored in bluefox.email.
+This is explained in the next two sections: "Built-in merge-tags" and "Contact properties".

 ## Built-in merge-tags